lisa-lumos/Snowflake/06-data-loading.md

 1. Measure of freshness (target_lag).
 Defines the maximum amount of time that the dynamic table's content should lag behind updates to the base tables.
 Specified with the TARGET_LAG parameter.
 2. DOWNSTREAM.
 Specifies that the dynamic table should be refreshed, when its downstream dynamic tables need to refresh.

+Joins: Joins use "entities" defined in your semantic model configs as the join keys between tables.

+Validations: